What is a Giclee Print | Best for Photos & Art | FinerWorks

 1. High-Quality Materials: Giclee prints are printed using archival quality inks that are designed to resist fading and yellowing over time, and are often printed on high-quality paper or canvas that is acid-free and pH neutral.
 These materials are more expensive than the materials used in other types of prints, such as posters or photographic prints.

 2. Specialized Printing Process: Giclee prints are produced using specialized inkjet printers that are capable of reproducing a wide color gamut and fine detail.
-These printers are expensive to purchase and maintain, and require a high level of skill and expertise to operate.
+These printers are expensive to purchase and maintain and require a high level of skill and expertise to operate.

 3. Limited Editions: Many Giclee prints are produced in limited editions, which adds to their exclusivity and can drive up their price.
 Limited editions are often signed and numbered by the artist, which can increase their value to collectors.